-First, regarding the yuletide holiday in general, contemporary images of Christmas and today's traditions surrounding the season retain only a faint semblance of the historic event-too bad.
+First, regarding the yuletide holiday in general, contemporary images of Christmas and today's traditions surrounding the season retain only a faint semblance of the historic event - too bad.
 What's more, that semblance grows dimmer with every passing celebration-again, too bad.
 Philip Yancey writes: "Christmas art depicts Jesus' family as icons stamped in gold foil, with a calm Mary receiving the tidings of the Annunciation as a kind of benediction.
 But that is not at all how Luke tells the story.
 Mary was 'greatly troubled' and 'afraid' at the angel's appearance, and when the angel pronounced the sublime words about the Son of the Most High whose kingdom will never end, Mary had something far more mundane on her mind: But I'm a virgin!

-"In the modern United States, where each year a million teenage girls get pregnant out of wedlock, Mary's predicament has undoubtedly lost some of its force, but in a closely knit Jewish community in the first century, the news an angel brought could not have been entirely welcome.
+"In a closely knit Jewish community in the first century, the news an angel brought could not have been entirely welcome.
 The law regarded a betrothed woman who became pregnant as an adulteress, subject to death by stoning.